KyberNetwork/developer-portal/docs/api-trading.md

 ### `/trading/get_ethrate_sell`

-(GET) Return the ETH sell rates of an asset.
+(GET) Returns the latest SELL conversion rate in ETH.
+For example, if you want to know how much ETH you will get by SELLing 1 DAI, you can use this function.

 **Arguments:**
 | Parameter | Type   | Required | Description                                                |